Fishing Report

 Lots of trout were congregated on deep pools and some riffles but noticed couple of fishermen at the Texas Hole was snagging them consistently which made me sad.

 Also saw someone cleaned a trout along the KH banks and a fisherman keeping 17-18? bow, as you know it I asked him not to take that trout but he got mad at me cussing and left there with his trout.
 There were others but none of them supported me on my action; guess they were scared of that guy or something.
 Over the years I caught many fishermen taking undersize trout (more than one) using bait and talked to them to release the trout and go fish the bait fishing area.
-I?m here to save your resources and yet getting no support from any other fishermen.
+I'm here to save your resources and yet getting no support from any other fishermen.
 Furthermore, the river banks are getting dirty with beer cans and bottles more than ever.
 I noticed couple of beer cans by Kiddy Hole path few days ago so decide not to pick them up this time and they were still there couple of day ago!
-Most people don't appreciate how much I care about the river for that I?m not going to pick up any garbage but my own for next few months and see.
+Most people don't appreciate how much I care about the river for that I'm not going to pick up any garbage but my own for next few months and see.

 Went to visit my folks in Los Angeles for Thanksgiving and had a great time and hope you did too.

 My youngest brother wanted to go fishing while I was there so went to Kern River for the first time.
 He mentioned that fishing was very slow on his last trip and local website BBS also agree on that part.
 My mother and two nieces tag along to enjoy the scenery.
-I was surprised by size of the river and its location, only 2 hrs from my brother?s house which is located near Magic Mountain Amusement Park and yet it produced decent size trout up to 17?.
-Most of them were stockers but at least two I landed weren?t.
-My mother didn?t feel good after the lunch so we ended up fishing little over an hour but still hooked 14 or 15 and landed 8.
+I was surprised by size of the river and its location, only 2 hrs from my brother's house which is located near Magic Mountain Amusement Park and yet it produced decent size trout up to 17.
+Most of them were stockers but at least two I landed weren't.
+My mother didn't feel good after the lunch so we ended up fishing little over an hour but still hooked 14 or 15 and landed 8.
 They were starting to rise last few min before we left and I could have lot more.
-All in all, it was fun to fish a new place and I?ll visit Kern again in the future and next time I want to try below the dam area.
+All in all, it was fun to fish a new place and I'll visit Kern again in the future and next time I want to try below the dam area.

-The best flies were: Yong Special> Yong Wings> Andy?s Candy (midge and mayfly)> Andy Salad in order.
+The best flies were: Yong Special> Yong Wings> Andy's Candy (midge and mayfly)> Andy Salad in order.

-If any of you are going to fish Kern River next few month try Andy?s Candy midge, Yong Special, Yong Blood, Yong Wings and don?t forget the Salad.
+If any of you are going to fish Kern River next few month try Andy's Candy midge, Yong Special, Yong Blood, Yong Wings and don't forget the Salad.

-Here?s email from BOR about flow increase:
+Here is email from BOR about flow increase:

-BUREAU OF RECLAMATION NAVAJO RESERVOIR RELEASES December 5, 2007
+NAVAJO RESERVOIR RELEASES

 SENT VIA FAX AND E-MAIL